Omni-Diffusion: Unified Multimodal Understanding and Generation with Masked Discrete Diffusion: Method

 \subsection{Training}

 To achieve an efficient and stable training process, we propose a three-stage progressive training pipeline to extend the multimodal understanding and generation capabilities of the pre-trained diffusion language model effectively.
-Besides, we construct a Speech-Driven Visual Interaction Dataset (SDVI) consisting of spoken visual question answering and speech to image data to further improve the unified alignment of our model across various modalities.
-In addition, we propose an attenuated tail-pad masking strategy to encourage model to generate responses of variable lengths.
+Besides, we construct a Speech-Driven Visual Interaction Dataset (SDVI) consisting of spoken visual question answering and speech-to-image data to further improve the unified alignment of our model across various modalities.
+In addition, we propose an attenuated tail-pad masking strategy to encourage the model to generate responses of variable lengths.

 \paragraph{Three-Stage Progressive Training Pipeline.} As illustrated in \cref{fig:training}, our training pipeline progressively expands the set of modalities and tasks throughout the training process.
 This strategy ensures stability when training a unified model on data distributions with distinct characteristics.
 Training datasets are detailed in \cref{tab:data} of Appendix.
 Stage 1 (Visual-Language Pre-Alignment) optimizes the pre-trained diffusion language model on text-to-image and image captioning tasks.
 This stage aims to align the visual modality with the semantic space of the pre-trained language model.
 Stage 2 (Speech–Vision–Language Joint Alignment) focuses on enhancing the alignment between text and other modalities.
 In this stage, we retain the visual-text datasets from Stage 1 and introduce automatic speech recognition (ASR) and text-to-speech (TTS) data to facilitate speech-text alignment.
 Stage 3 (Speech-Driven Visual Interaction Capability Improvement) aims to improve unified cross-modal alignment.
 In this stage, we fine-tune the model on our constructed Speech-Driven Visual Interaction (SDVI) dataset, which comprises samples for spoken visual question answering and speech-to-image generation that requires joint processing of speech and visual data.
 We also incorporate spoken question answering (SQA) and visual question answering (VQA) data during this final stage.